Who are you anyway? Are you even qualified to be looking at any of this?

-I have occationally considered changing these definitions, but so far have just stuck with them.
-While these are not boundaries that are emperically defined by mathematical analysis, they are easy to grasp at a glance and feel nice and clean.
+I have occasionally considered changing these definitions, but so far have just stuck with them.
+While these are not boundaries that are empirically defined by mathematical analysis, they are easy to grasp at a glance and feel nice and clean.

 What is the "Expected Case"?

 The "expected case" is when each candidate wins exactly the set of states where they lead the averages, even by a tiny bit.

 What are the "Best Cases"?

 The "best case" scenarios are when the candidate in question wins every state they lead, plus all of the states where they are behind by less than 5%.

 What is the "Tipping Point"?